sean-lamont/bait/experiments/reprover/notes.md

       - Training data has few examples of multiple goals as context (5k vs 30k actually being generated)
       - Allows for more refined proof search strategy based on subgoals (e.g. Fringe, HTPS)
         - Enable open source HTPS implementation and comparison of strategies
+      - As stated in LLM agent, multiple proof steps at once are error prone,
     - Why not?
       - Some overhead, with rotate_tac
         - Can't necessarily keep a tactic_state with the chosen goal at the top, since we may not have seen one